imofftoseethewizard/plguile3/README.md

 The 0.27.x versions will provide packaging for pgxn, deb, rpm, and apk.

-The 0.28.x versions will be the pre-1.0 beta.
+Version 0.28.0 will be the pre-1.0 beta release.

 Post 1.0 improvements: